All Audio Is Coming Through Mic: Solving Computer Sound Problems

 How to Reroute Your Sound Back Through Your Speakers on Windows 10/11

-Once you enter the Sound Settings window, you will want to select “where to play sound” and select your speakers from the drop-down menu.
-You’ll need to troubleshoot if your speakers don’t appear the list.
-Otherwise, select a different audio device, and your sound should start playing through it.
+- Choose sound output: In the Sound Settings window, select “where to play sound” and choose your speakers from the dropdown menu.
+If your speakers aren’t listed, you’ll need to troubleshoot them.
+Alternatively, select a different audio device for immediate sound rerouting.

 How to Reroute Your Sound to Your Speakers on MacOS